Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” ... | Channels for Pearson+

 Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” in Appendix B, and the sample size for the 5:00 PM Tower of Terror wait times is n = 50.

-c.
-If we have sample paired data with 50 nonzero differences and the sum of the positive ranks is 165, find the absolute value of the sum of the negative ranks.
+a.
+If we have sample paired data with 50 nonzero differences, what are the smallest and largest possible values of T?

 Verified step by step guidance